mrahhal/CCSS/README.md

 #### Component child

 A component child is an html element in its wrapping component's template.
-This means that elements deeper inside other components aren't considered, as these belong to their own component.
+This means that elements deeper inside other nested components aren't considered, as these are children to their own component.

-Use an underscore after the base class to mark a child element: `component-name_element`.
+Use an underscore after the base element class to mark a child element: `component-name_element`.

 Underscore is only allowed once in a class name, and it always follows the component's class name.